patrik64/adventofcode/2016/11/README.md

 You come upon a column of four floors that have been entirely sealed off from the rest of the building except for a small dedicated lobby.
 There are some radiation warnings and a big sign which reads "Radioisotope Testing Facility".

-According to the project status board, this facility is currently being used to experiment with Radioisotope Thermoelectric Generators (RTGs, or simply "generators") that are designed to be paired with specially-constructed microchips.
+According to the project status board, this facility is currently being used to experiment with [Radioisotope Thermoelectric Generators](https://en.wikipedia.org/wiki/Radioisotope_thermoelectric_generator) (RTGs, or simply "generators") that are designed to be paired with specially-constructed microchips.
 Basically, an RTG is a highly radioactive rock that generates electricity through heat.

 The experimental RTGs have poor radiation containment, so they're dangerously radioactive.
-The chips are prototypes and don't have normal radiation shielding, but they do have the ability to generate an electromagnetic radiation shield when powered.
+The chips are prototypes and don't have normal radiation shielding, but they do have the ability to **generate an electromagnetic radiation shield when powered**.
 Unfortunately, they can only be powered by their corresponding RTG.
 An RTG powering a microchip is still dangerous to other microchips.

 In other words, if a chip is ever left in the same area as another RTG, and it's not connected to its own RTG, the chip will be fried.
 Therefore, it is assumed that you will follow procedure and keep chips connected to their corresponding RTG when they're in the same room, and away from other RTGs otherwise.